Back to National Guide

 • Proof of public liability insurance

-• A written quote with per-metre pricing, timber species, and post spacing
+• A written quote with per-metre pricing, timber species (specify jarrah or treated pine), and post spacing

 • Confirmation that Dial Before You Dig has been completed